powerpuffpenguin/webpctv/README.md

 * none -> No extra functions, remote buttons and closing menu provide the same function
 * playlist -> webpctv will create a playlist for all the videos in the folder sorted by name, this menu function is used to select the video to play from the playlist
 * caption -> External subtitles with the same name prefix as the video can be used by the program, here you can set the subtitles to be used or close the subtitles
+* fontsize -> Set the font size of subtitles
 * play -> Set play mode
+* progress -> Created several buttons to quickly adjust playback progress in steps of 1/10

 |play mode|describe|
 |---|---|